OGGM/oggm/docs/flowlines.rst

 space one by interpolating to the target resolution, which is the same as the geometrical centerlines (default: 2 dx of the underlying map).

-The resulting flowline glaciers can be understood as a "bulk" representation of the glacier, representing the average size and slope of each elevation band.
+The resulting glacier flowlines can be understood as a "bulk" representation of the glacier, representing the average size and slope of each elevation band.